3.9 C

 HomeStockholm UnveiledIconic Personalities of StockholmThe genius of Håkan Lans: Stockholm's inventive legacy

-Håkan Lans, born 1947 in Stockholm, is a prominent Swedish inventor and engineer renowned for his groundbreaking contributions to computer graphics and navigation systems.
+Håkan Lans, born in 1947 in Stockholm, is a prominent Swedish inventor and engineer renowned for his groundbreaking contributions to computer graphics and navigation systems.

 His early fascination with technology was evident when, at the age of twelve, he constructed a motorized go-kart.
 By eighteen, he had built a mini-submarine capable of diving to 90 meters, which garnered media attention and showcased his innovative spirit.